Stamp Duty Explained UK (2026): Rates, Exemptions & Calculator

 First-time buyer relief

-To qualify, none of the purchasers can have previously owned a residential property anywhere in the world.
-This includes inherited property you have lived in.
-Joint buyers must both be first-time buyers for the relief to apply.
+To count as a first-time buyer, none of the people buying can have owned a home before, anywhere in the world.
+That includes a property you inherited and lived in.
+If you are buying together, both of you need to be first-time buyers for the relief to apply.

 SDLT on a £425,000 property